opentok/opentok-rtc/README.md

 * `SHOW_TOS` (Optional, default value: false): Whether the app will display the terms of service dialog box and require the user to agree to the terms before joining a room.

+* `MEETINGS_RATE_PER_MINUTE` (Optional, default value: -1): Determines the maximum amount of new meetings that can be created in a minute.
+Users will be allowed to join a meeting that already exists.
+Otherwise a message will appear telling them that the service is not available at the moment.
+If the value is set to any negative number, rate limiting will be turned off and all meetings will be allowed.
+If this value is set to 0, all new meetings will be rejected.

 * `MIN_MEETING_NAME_LENGTH` (Optional, default value: 0): The minimum length of meeting names created.
 The default value, 0, indicates that there is no minimum length.
 (You can set this in the config file using the `minMeetingNameLength` setting.)

-* `SHOW_UNAVAILABLE` (Optional, default value: false): Determines if the app will allow new meetings to be created or not.
-If this setting is turned on, and a meeting already exists, users will be allowed to join.
-Otherwise a message will appear telling them that the service is not available at the moment.
 * `ALLOW_IFRAMING` (Optional, default value: 'never'): Controls the server-side restriction on allowing content to load inside an iframe.
 The allowed values are: